 Servicer.
 The servicer is the company that actually manages your loan account.
 In some cases, the loan owner is also the servicer.
 Other times, the owner sells the right to service the loan to another company.
 This sale is called a transfer of servicing rights.
 The third-party servicer then administers the loan account on behalf of the owner for a fee.
 In the past, servicers were almost always banks.
 Now, though, the servicer might be a bank or a non-bank specialty servicing company.

 Among other activities, the mortgage servicer usually:

 When handling loan accounts, servicers sometimes make errors by:

 (Read more about common abuses and errors made by the mortgage servicing industry.)

-If your loan servicer makes an error with your account—or you need information about your loan account—you may call or write a letter to your servicer, though you’ll get more legal protections if you write a letter.
-Under the federal Real Estate Settlement Procedures Act (RESPA), if you send a written "notice of error" or "request for information,” the servicer has to respond to your letter within specific time limits.
+If your loan servicer makes an error or you need information about your loan account, you may call or write a letter to the servicer—though you’ll get more legal protections if you write a letter.
+Under the federal Real Estate Settlement Procedures Act (RESPA), if you send a written "notice of error" or "request for information," the servicer has to respond to your letter within specific time limits.